-- Extra- and intraoral examination to detect nonperiodontal oral diseases or conditions. - General periodontal examination to evaluate the topopography of the gingiva and related structures; to assess probing depth, recession, and attachment level; to evaluate the health of the subgingival area with measures such as bleeding on probing and suppuration; to assess clinical furcation status; and to detect endodontic-periodontal lesions. - Assessment of the presence, degree and/or distribution of plaque, calculus and gingival inflammation. - Dental examination, including caries assessment, proximal contact relationships, the status of dental restorations and prosthetic appliances, and other tooth- or implant-related problems. - Determination of the degree of mobility of teeth and dental implants. - Occlusal examination. - Interpretation of a satisfactory number of updated, diagnostic quality periapical and bite-wing radiographs or other diagnostic imaging needed for implant therapy. - Evaluation of potential periodontal systemic interrelationships. - 9.
+- 3. Assessment of the presence, degree and/or distribution of plaque, calculus and gingival inflammation. - 4.
+Dental examination, including caries assessment, proximal contact relationships, the status of dental restorations and prosthetic appliances, and other tooth- or implant-related problems. - 5.
+Determination of the degree of mobility of teeth and dental implants. - 6.
+Occlusal examination. - 7.
+Interpretation of a satisfactory number of updated, diagnostic quality periapical and bite-wing radiographs or other diagnostic imaging needed for implant therapy. - 8.
+Evaluation of potential periodontal systemic interrelationships. - 9.
 Assessment of suitability to receive dental implants.